Main Pioneers

 The Art of This Century, as well as other factors.

-Post-Second World War American painting called Abstract
+The Post-Second World War Main American painters Movement called Abstract expressionism included artists like

 Jackson Pollock

-Willem de Kooning, Arshile Gorky, Mark Rothko, Hans
+Willem de Kooning, Arshile Gorky,

 Hofmann, Clyfford Still, Adolph Gottlieb, Barnett Newman,

-Philip Guston, Robert Motherwell, and Franz Kline,
+, and Franz Kline,

 among others.